For Students: Becoming a Global Citizen

 Clinical hours: 60

 Beautiful and welcoming Oslo, the capital of Norway.
 This year, our college will offer global opportunities for graduate entry students enrolled in NURSING 6240S Concepts in Community Health Nursing.
 We will offer the full clinical required experience in a partnership with Lovisenberg Diaconal University College (LDUC), the first school in Norway to offer a nursing degree in 1868.
 We will have an extraordinary experience partnering with Norweigan nursing students who are also completing their community health clinical.
 In addition, students will have opportunities to participate in cultural and educational events in this faculty-led opportunity including a project "Oslo by Night," which addresses population-focused care of individuals, families and communities who are disadvantaged or disenfranchised.
-This global learning experience will be offered May 24 - June 8, 2019.
 From the fjords, fishing, skiing, Vikings and healthy lifestyles, we will welcome students to the land of the midnight sun.

 Read about student experiences on the Ohio State Global Transformations On-Location: Norway Blog.